Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 Dr. Rami Mhanna, managing director of Shifa Hospital, said although the situation in Gaza City was tense, the facility still operates and receives patients.

-“So far, things are as usual,” he told The Associated Press, two hours after the Israeli military ordered the evacuation of Gaza City.
+“So far, things are as usual,” he told The Associated Press after the evacuation warning.
 “But the atmosphere is tense and there is great psychological pressure on the staff and patients.”

 He said he didn’t notice displacement in and around the hospital.